 Now that you have created your professional LinkedIn profile it is time to start using it.

-We’ll be making another post that will provide tips on making your LinkedIn work for you.
+Here are our other posts that will provide tips on making your LinkedIn work for you: